 The final exchange followed more hugs and tears in silence, and for me it was the most profound.
 This was the moment (as if I needed any more proof) that “Rational Holly” knew she wasn’t crazy.
 We were sitting in chairs facing each other holding hands and I said, “I gotta go.”
 At that point Kim asked another question , but I don’t remember even listening to it.
 My reply was, “I don’t want to, but I gotta go.”
 I then leaned in and once again embraced Kim’s midsection, sobbing some more.
 That probably lasted 10 seconds until all of a sudden it was as if someone flipped the switch.
 My eyes opened wide and I threw my arms to the side as if to manually release the hug….
 “He’s gone!”

 I quickly stood up and exclaimed “He’s gone!
 Holy shit!
 THAT WAS NUTS!”
 Kim looked at me confused and I had to apologize.
-Henry had left- leaving “Holly” to now take in this wondrous experience, in the way Holly would, of course… with cussing.
+Henry had left- leaving “Holly” to now take in this wondrous experience, in the way Holly would, of course… with some inappropriate language.
 Thankfully Kim understood and I jerked my head back and forth for a few seconds looking for my other girlfriends in a “Did you SEE THAT?” way.

 Immediately I found myself backing up to the wall and sliding down in complete exhaustion.
 I was propped up against the wall and could hardly even hold my head up.
 I was trying to catch my breath and was simultaneously realizing that there were now a few more people in the room that I hadn’t seen enter.
 “Oh wow.
 You just saw that… I’m really not crazy, I promise” was all I could muster.